 1855 (2nd March)

-Alexander II became Tsar.
-He took the traditional title of Emperor and Autocrat of all Russia
+became Tsar.
+He took the traditional title of Emperor and Autocrat of all Russia.

 1861 (3rd March)

-Serfdom abolished when Alexander signed the Emancipation of the Serfs bringing serfdom in Russia to an end.
+Serfdom was abolished when Alexander signed the Emancipation of the Serfs Act bringing serfdom in Tsarist Russia to an end.

 A group of students published ‘Young Russia’ which argued that reform was essential and that revolution was the medium necessary to effect change.

 The novel ‘What Is to Be Done?’ written by Nikolai Chernyshevsky, a revolutionary who was imprisoned, was smuggled out.
-The novel was a big influence on Lenin.
+The novel was to be a big influence on Vladimir Lenin

-Zemstva (form of local government) formed with responsibility for providing local services including health and education.
+The Zemstvo, a form of local government, was established.
+It had responsibility for providing local services including health and education.

-Judicial system reformed with local courts dealing with minor offences and district courts dealing with more serious crimes.
+The judicial system was reformed with local courts dealing with minor offences and district courts dealing with more serious crimes.

 Alexander II’s son and heir, Nicholas, died from meningitis.
-His second son, Alexander became heir.
+His second son, Alexander became heir to Tsarist Russia.

 1866 (after July)